Avoiding Fingerlings Baby Monkeys Rip Offs

 Most Fingerlings Interactive Baby Monkeys sell for $14.99 (though GameStop has them listed at $16.99), and glittery pink Rose is $17.99 on Amazon.
 There are some fakes that will lure you in with a lookalike and a lower price, but they are definitely not authentic.

-Furthermore, those lower prices usually are coming from unauthorized vendors.
+Furthermore, those lower prices are usually from unauthorized vendors.
 Avoid third party sellers on Amazon.
-If it's not sold and shipped by Amazon, take a pass.
+If it’s not sold and shipped by Amazon, take a pass.

 On the flip side, many resellers are selling Fingerlings at a significant markup.
 Don’t fall for it.

 Fake Clue #3: It wasn’t made by Wowwee.